risc0-labs/eq-service/README.md

      - Succinct prover network over `443`
    - **NOTE:** These requirements may be significantly more to respond under heavy load, please report if you have issues!

-1. A whitelisted key in your `env` for use with the Succinct prover network Key - [requested here](https://docs.succinct.xyz/docs/sp1/generating-proofs/prover-network).
+1. A whitelisted key in your `env` for use with the Bonsai prover network Key - [requested here](https://risczero.com/bonsai).

 1. A Celestia Light Node [installed](https://docs.celestia.org/how-to-guides/celestia-node) & [running](https://docs.celestia.org/tutorials/node-tutorial#auth-token) accessible on `localhost`, or elsewhere.
    Alternatively, use [an RPC provider](https://github.com/celestiaorg/awesome-celestia/?tab=readme-ov-file#node-operator-contributions) you trust.